In the analysis editor and from the Connection list, select the database connection on which to run

 you receive a warning message that enables you to continue or cancel the

-Click Select Columns to open the Column Selection dialog box and select the columns,
+Click Select Columns to open the Column Selection dialog box and select the columns

-If you right-click any of the listed columns in the Analyzed Columns view and select Show in
+You can right-click any of the listed columns in the Analyzed Columns view and select Show in

-located under the corresponding connection in the tree view.
+corresponding connection in the tree view.

 If required, click in the Indicators view to